 The healthcare worker – there to help you!

 Remember, the healthcare professional is not there to judge you.
-There is most likely nothing you can say that they haven’t heard from someone else.
-Be honest with them, and ask as many questions as you want.
+There will be nothing you can say that they haven’t heard before – so be honest with them, and ask as many questions as you want.
 That’s what they’re there for.You should never feel pressured to test.
 The results will be completely confidential but you should only go through with it if you want to.

-How do different HIV tests work?
+How do HIV tests work?

 This test is only accurate three months after exposure, because this is how long it takes your body to produce enough antibodies for it to show up in a test.
-It usually a few days to a few weeks to get results back for this type of test.
+It usually takes a few days to a few weeks to get the results back from this type of test.

 Fourth generation tests can reliably detect HIV from one month after you have been infected.
 It usually takes a few days to a few weeks to get results back for this type of test.

 Rapid HIV tests